-EMPOWERHOUSE is a community-based approach to sustainable urban development showcasing the design of two affordable, energy-efficient solar powered homes and a neighborhood learning garden for inner-city Washington DC and beyond.
+EMPOWERHOUSE is a community-based approach to Net-Zero home design, showcasing two affordable, energy-efficient solar powered homes and a neighborhood learning garden for inner-city Washington DC and beyond.

-The Home of the Future Is Now a Reality
+The Net-Zero Home of the Future Is Now a Reality

 By Jared Green, Originally Published By ASLA’s The Dirt